HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Medicine/Perfusionist.md

 Welcome to the Perfusionist Interview Preparation !
 This resource is designed to help you ace your Perfusionist interviews with confidence.

+A Perfusionist is a highly skilled healthcare professional who plays a crucial role in the field of medicine.
+They are specialized in operating the heart-lung machine during cardiac surgeries and other procedures requiring cardiopulmonary bypass.
+Perfusionists are responsible for monitoring and maintaining a patient's blood circulation and oxygenation while the heart is temporarily stopped.
+They ensure the proper functioning of the heart-lung machine, adjust its parameters according to the patient's needs, and administer medications as required.
+With their expertise in extracorporeal circulation, Perfusionists contribute significantly to the success and safety of complex surgical procedures, making them an integral part of the healthcare team.

 ## 🚀 Overview

 Whether you're a seasoned Perfusionist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Perfusionist interviews to help you prepare and succeed.